 - All ducks have highly waterproof feathers as a result of an intricate feather structure and a waxy coating that is spread on each feather while preening.
 A duck's feathers are so waterproof that even when the duck dives underwater, its downy underlayer of feathers right next to the skin will stay completely dry.
 The uropygial gland at the base of the tail produces the waxy oil that coats feathers so well, and many other birds also have the same gland.

 - Ducks are precocial, which means that ducklings are covered with down and able to walk and leave the nest just a few hours after hatching.
 This helps protect the young chicks from predators, since they do not need to stay in the vulnerable nest area for long.

-- A hen will lead her ducklings up to a half mile or more over land after hatching in order to find a suitable water source for swimming and feeding.
+- A hen will lead her ducklings up to a half mile or more over land after hatching to find a suitable water source for swimming and feeding.
 As soon as a baby duck's down is dry after hatching, they will be able to swim.
 It isn't unusual to see very tiny ducklings swimming after their mother.